michaelgriscom/glory-to-rome/README.md

 # Glory to Rome
-## A .NET implementation of the Glory to Rome card game
+### A .NET implementation of Glory to Rome, a card game unique for its self-modifying ruleset and multifunction cards